web-dev-sam/beat-timer/README.md

 1. Clone the repository
 2. Install dependencies with `npm install`
-3. Run `npx husky install` to install the git hooks
-4. Run the development server with `npm run dev`
+3. Run the development server with `npm run dev`

 ## 📝 License